Moving into a new build house

 On your move-in day

-Conducting the final walk-through
+Conducting the walk-through

 Moving into a new build house, your first step is a thorough walk-through.
-This is where you scrutinize every nook and cranny, ensuring everything is as agreed.
+This is where you scrutinise every nook and cranny, ensuring everything is as agreed.
 It's your moment to notice any discrepancies or unfinished areas.
 Open and close all doors and windows, inspect surfaces for blemishes, and ensure all fixtures and fittings are correctly installed.
 It's not just about aesthetics; it's about making sure your new home is structurally sound and ready for you.

 Confirming the snagging list with the site manager